August 21, 2019

-Stephanie Savory, M.D., is an Assistant Professor in the Department of Dermatology at UT Southwestern Medical Center.
+Stephanie Savory, M.D., is an Associate Professor in the Department of Dermatology at UT Southwestern Medical Center.
 She specializes in pigmented lesions, focusing on patients with a personal or family history of melanoma and/or numerous clinically atypical or dysplastic moles.

 Dr. Savory earned her medical degree at UT Southwestern, where she also completed her residency in dermatology.
 Certified by the American Board of Dermatology, Dr. Savory joined the UT Southwestern faculty in 2013.